How Investors Can Grab Better Returns for Transportation Using the Zacks ESP Screener

 The Zacks Earnings ESP is more formally known as the Expected Surprise Prediction, and it aims to grab the inside track on the latest analyst estimate revisions ahead of a company's report.
 The idea is relatively intuitive as a newer projection might be based on more complete information.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Schneider National (SNDR) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $0.66 a share nine days away from its upcoming earnings release on February 3, 2022.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+United Parcel Service (UPS) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $3.14 a share, just five days from its upcoming earnings release on February 1, 2022.

-Schneider National's Earnings ESP sits at 2.34%, which, as explained above, is calculated by taking the percentage difference between the $0.66 Most Accurate Estimate and the Zacks Consensus Estimate of $0.64.
-SNDR is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $3.14 Most Accurate Estimate and the $3.11 Zacks Consensus Estimate, United Parcel Service has an Earnings ESP of 1%.
+Investors should also know that UPS is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.